Using OpenPGP keys with ssh

 This gives you the public part of the ssh key pair, which has to be deposited as authenticated key in ~/.ssh/authenticated_keys on the remote machine.

-If you do not see your key in this list, chances are that gpg-agent still uses g10codes gpg.
+If you do not see your key in this list, chances are that gpg-agent is still using g10code's gpg.

 Use